ebayman322/ebayman322.github.io/README.md

-# please reach out to Charlie or Lindsey to learn more
+# please use this readme file for help